-During the stalled-shock phase of our three-dimensional, hydrodynamical core-collapse simulations with energy-dependent, three-flavor neutrino transport, the lepton-number flux $(\nu_e \text{ minus } \bar{\nu}e)$ emerges predominantly in one hemisphere.
+During the stalled-shock phase of our three-dimensional, hydrodynamical core-collapse simulations with energy-dependent, three-flavor neutrino transport, the lepton-number flux (v_e minus \bar{v}e) emerges predominantly in one hemisphere.
 This novel, spherical-symmetry breaking neutrino-hydrodynamical instability is termed LESA for "Lepton-number Emission Self-sustained Asymmetry."
-While the individual $v_e$ and $\bar{v}e$ fluxes show a pronounced dipole pattern, the heavy-flavor neutrino fluxes and the overall luminosity are almost spherically symmetric.
-LESA seems to develop stochastically from convective fluctuations, it exists for hundreds of milliseconds or more, and it persists during violent shock sloshing associated with the standing accretion shock instability.
-The $\nu_e$ minus $\bar{\nu}e$ flux asymmetry originates predominantly below the neutrinosphere in a region of pronounced proto-neutron star (PNS) convection, which is stronger in the hemisphere of enhanced lepton-number flux.
+While the individual v_e and \bar{v}e fluxes show a pronounced dipole pattern, the heavy-flavor neutrino fluxes and the overall luminosity are almost spherically symmetric.
+Initially, LESA seems to develop stochastically from convective fluctuations.
+It exists for hundreds of milliseconds or more and persists during violent shock sloshing associated with the standing accretion shock instability.
+The v_e minus \bar{v}e flux asymmetry originates predominantly below the neutrinosphere in a region of pronounced proto-neutron star (PNS) convection, which is stronger in the hemisphere of enhanced lepton-number flux.
 On this side of the PNS, the mass-accretion rate of lepton-rich matter is larger, amplifying the lepton-emission asymmetry, because the spherical stellar infall deflects on a dipolar deformation of the stalled shock.
-This deformation persists despite extremely nonstationary convective overturn behind the shock.
-The increased shock radius in the hemisphere of less mass accretion and minimal lepton-number flux $(\bar{\nu}e)$ flux maximum) is sustained by stronger convection on this side, which is boosted by stronger neutrino heating due to $\langle \epsilon{\bar{\nu}e} \rangle > \langle \epsilon{\nu_e} \rangle$ .
+The increased shock radius in the hemisphere of less mass accretion and minimal lepton-number flux ($\bar{\nu}e$ flux maximum) is sustained by stronger convection on this side, which is boosted by stronger neutrino heating due to $\langle \epsilon{\bar{\nu}a} \rangle > \langle \epsilon{\nu_a} \rangle$.
+Asymmetric heating thus supports the global deformation despite extremely nonstationary convective overturn behind the shock.
 While these different elements of the LESA phenomenon form a consistent picture, a full understanding remains elusive at present.
 There may be important implications for neutrino-flavor oscillations, the neutron-to-proton ratio in the neutrino-heated supernova ejecta, and neutron-star kicks, which remain to be explored.